Iva Polanecká

 Over the last twenty years, UVA has helped define an entire generation of media artists working with light, space, sound, and code.
 With their keen sense for innovatively fusing traditional art forms, physical objects, and digital technologies, they rank among the most important representatives of contemporary new media art, next to names such as Ryoji Ikeda, Carsten Nikolai, and Rafael Lozano-Hemmer.

 The dynamic nature of their projects alludes to a fascination with light, movement, and mechanical apparatuses, similar to that which can be observed in the early pioneers of kinetic and light art such as Man Ray and László Moholy-Nagy.
 However, UVA expands the line of formal kinetic light art to include critical social, political, and environmental themes, which they do not hesitate to represent in a variety of contexts, from contemporary art galleries to projections at concerts and theatre performances or in urban public spaces.
-In 2003, for example, Matt Clark and Ash Nehru began creating the first visual accompaniments for concerts of the band Massive Attack, which were considered groundbreaking, as Clark said in an interview with Hans Ulrich Obrist for the London-based label The Vinyl Factory
+In 2003, for example, Matt Clark with his then co-founders Ash Nehru and Chris Bird began creating the first visual accompaniments for concerts of the band Massive Attack, which were considered groundbreaking, as Clark said in an interview with Hans Ulrich Obrist for the London-based label The Vinyl Factory.

 For this year’s Signal Festival, which is preparing the UVA exhibition in collaboration with Kunsthalle Praha, Matt Clark and his studio are presenting a concept that resonates with a broad spectrum of topics within the overarching theme of the festival’s three-year cycle Ecosystems.
 The immersive, technology-based project represents the convergence of multiple paths of development of software art which makes use of real, current data charting our journey through history, space, and time.
 UVA present a contemporary approach to digital art as a constant exploration of the terrain, a never-ending journey, and the discovery of new art forms and possibilities of expression.